Maxy9999/RISCV-SINGLE-CYCLE-PROCESSOR/README.md

 | **S-type**           | SB, SH, SW                                                     | SB, SH, SW                                                       |
 | **B-type**           | BEQ, BNE, BLT, BGE, BLTU, BGEU                                 | BLT                                                              |

+## How to run the code

+1. Clone the repository.

+2. Open it in any RTL design suite, such as Xilinx Vivado or ModelSim.

+3. Instantiate `riscv_cpu_main` as the top module.

+4. Configure `tb.v` to be used as the testbench file.

+5. Run the simulation.

+## Keep Growing,Happy Learning :smile: